 If you are unable to get your boxes up by fall, try to get them up as early as possible in the winter.
 Don't wait until you see the birds in your yard before you mount or hang your nest boxes.
 No matter what, just get them mounted.

 Even if you don't get any birds this year, your bird house will have time to weather and be waiting for them next season.
-If you are in need of a specific nesting box or more information, you may wish to browse our partners at Duncraft who offer many types of bird houses.
+If you are in need of a specific nesting box or more information, you may wish to browse the huge selection Amazon offers here: bird houses.

 If you know where you have some afternoon shade keep this in mind.
 How much shade you have is important to many birds.
 But dense shade is not recommended.
 Most birds prefer a sunny open space with some afternoon shade.